Page loading ... Please wait.

 Shortbread Cookies

-Melting Moments: In a medium sized bowl whisk together the flour, cornstarch and salt.
+Melting Moments: In a medium sized bowl, sift or whisk the flour with the cornstarch and salt.

-In the bowl of your electric mixer (or with a hand mixer), beat the butter and sugar until creamy and smooth (about 2 minutes).
+In the bowl of your electric stand mixer, fitted with the paddle attachment (or with a hand mixer), beat the butter until smooth.
+Add the sugar and beat until incorporated.
 Beat in the vanilla extract.
-Add the flour mixture and beat just until incorporated.
-Cover and refrigerate the batter for an hour or two, or until firm.
+Add the flour mixture and beat just until combined.
+Cover and refrigerate the batter until firm (one to two hours).

 These cookies store very well.
-Place in an airtight container between sheets of wax paper and they will keep a couple of weeks.
-If desired, just before serving, sprinkle the tops of the cookies with confectioners sugar.
+Place in an airtight container between sheets of parchment or wax paper and they will keep a couple of weeks.
+They can also be frozen.
+If desired, just before serving, sprinkle the tops of the cookies with powdered sugar.

 Melting Moments Recipe: